nanpipat/nvsu-test/README.md

 This is short detail of this structure:

-1. config/ : to store value or fuction for config of project to use ex. connect db , env key value
+1. `config/`: Stores values or functions for project configuration, such as database connections and environment key values.
-2. controllers/ : handlers of application for get request or send response
+2. `controllers/`: Handles application requests and responses.
-3. middleware/ : for make permission or error handle
+3. `middleware/`: Manages permissions and error handling.
-4. models/ : declare model for use
+4. `models/`: Declares models for use.
-5. services/ : service of module for handle all business logic
+5. `services/`: Handles all business logic for each module.